paddor/crypto_box/README.md

 $ echo foobar | lock_box > locked.box
 4a5c4119c24b0db47bb4b4d8383c716ea390f04553f8877d0c94099e1ac12eb6
 $ ls -l locked.box
--rw-r--r--+ 1 user  staff  47 Jun 18 12:20 locked.box
+-rw-r--r--+ 1 user  staff  48 Jun 18 12:20 locked.box
 ```
-The output file in this case is 24+16+7+16=63 bytes long, for nonce, chunk MAC,
+The output file in this case is 24+16+1+7=48 bytes long, for nonce, chunk MAC,
-ciphertext, trailing MAC, respectively.
+chunk type, and ciphertext, respectively.
+See Internals for more details.

 The long hex string is the randomly generated key.
 Store it somewhere safe and
 **keep it secret**.